The Bankrate promise

 Depending on what your credit score was before the foreclosure, it’s likely to have dropped between 80 and 160 points afterwards, according to Crawford.

 To help improve your score, strive to pay every bill on time — late payments are very hard to get off your credit report, Crawford says.
-Most creditors will give you a one-time erase, so you can try asking for it if late payments aren’t a regular habit.
+Most creditors will give you a one-time goodwill adjustment, so you can try asking for it if late payments aren’t a regular habit.
 Set up your bills on automatic payment, if possible, to avoid forgetting to pay them.
 If you have any credit cards, try to pay more than the minimum balance due, as well.
 But if you can’t afford the minimum due to a temporary hardship, try reaching out to the creditor and requesting a payment arrangement to avoid additional damage to your credit rating.

 3. Re-establish income

-Note that your new employer may do a credit check, which will contain information about the foreclosure.
+Note that your new employer may review your credit report , which will contain information about the foreclosure.
 While generally that shouldn’t have an impact on your prospects, it could if you’re a candidate for a role that deals directly with money.
-In all cases, it’s best to be forthcoming and honest about how you’re taking steps to move forward.
+In all cases, it’s best to be forthcoming and honest about how you’re taking steps to move past your past credit mishaps..

 4. Save if you can